-- 8.7.2 The exact number of, and performance requirements for, these sensors will be dependent on the MASS category, level of control and the operating area as defined in the risk assessment.
+The exact number of, and performance requirements for, these sensors will be dependent on the MASS category, level of control and the operating area as defined in the risk assessment.
+The Global Navigation Satellite (GNSS) system deployed must comply with any best practice guidance for GNSS issued by UK authorities.

-- 8.7.3 Third party data feeds may also be required including:

-- AIS data;

-- Weather forecast data;

-- Tidal almanac data.